-School streets is a proposed scheme where the road outside a school is closed to traffic at school opening and closing times.
-Closing the street to school and through traffic would help to achieve a safer, more pleasant environment for everyone using the street whilst maintaining access for residents, businesses, pedestrians and cyclists.
+School streets is a scheme where the road outside a school is closed to traffic at school opening and closing times.
+Closing the street to school and through traffic helps to achieve a safer, more pleasant environment for everyone using the street whilst maintaining access for residents, businesses, pedestrians and cyclists.

 Primary schools in Hackney were invited to apply to take part.
-Thirteen expressed their interest and two schools have been selected to pilot the scheme this year:
+13 expressed their interest and 2 schools have been selected to pilot the scheme this year: